Gyms, pools among businesses reopening in St. Louis today. Here's what you need to know

 - MO History Museum Reservations also required to visit the museum or Soldier's Memorial.
 Tickets available starting Monday.

+Beginning June 29, capacity limits will be raised to 50 percent for all businesses while outdoor events will not have capacity limit.
 Missouri Gov. Mike Parson said the state will completely re-open Tuesday but local officials can still implement restrictions.

 Detailed guidelines were posted for St. Louis County and St. Louis City businesses.